What is ableism?

 I hope you have enjoyed reading this discussion on Ableism.
 If you have any comments please add them to the comments section below.
 If you are a Twitter user lookout for #SENexchange most term-time Wednesday’s at 8 pm.

-Further Reading on Ableism
+Further Reading on Ableism in Eduction

 Research in Educational Policy and Management – Recognizing Ableism in Educational Initiatives: Reading between the Lines by Maria Timberlake 2020 – Download Free Here